khurchla/whylogs-examples/README.md

-# WhyLogs Examples
+# WhyLabs whylogs Examples

-This repository contains sample code for WhyLogs.
+This repository contains select sample code for whylogs.
 The source code for the libraries are located in the following repos:

 * Python: https://github.com/whylabs/whylogs
 * Java: https://github.com/whylabs/whylogs/tree/mainline/java

+I've just handpicked select example files, and built on or modified those in writing a blog post about profile visualizer. -khurchla